Good to know

 Another sought after model, the Adidas Yeezy Boost 350 v2 “Cream White,” was released on April 29, 2017.
 The newer colorways were sold at $220 at retail, but these prices soared to as high as double or triple their prices with some resellers.

 Three new colorways were released in November and December 2017.
 The Adidas Yeezy 350 Boost v2 “Semi-Frozen Yellow” came out in limited quantity featuring a bright yellow Primeknit upper and gum soles on November 18, 2017.
 An updated Adidas Yeezy 350 Boost v2 “Beluga 2.0” were released in a large quantity some days later on November 25, 2017.
 A third colorway came out on December 16, 2017, called the Adidas Yeezy Boost 350 v2 “Blue Tint.”
-The three new colorways had almost the same Primeknit patterns removing the prominent lateral side stripes of the previous colorways and only retaining the wordmark “SPLY-350” and had a retail price of $220.
+The three new colorways had almost the same Primeknit patterns removing the prominent lateral side stripes of the previous colorways and only retaining the wordmark “SPLY-350."

 Demand for the Adidas Yeezy 350 Boost v2 sneakers rolled over into 2018 with more exciting colorways and restocked of previous bestselling colorways.
 A new colorway called the Adidas Yeezy Boost 350 v2 “Butter” was released on June 30, 2018.
 The shoe also became a bestseller while other sneakerheads await other restocks of their favorite Yeezy 350 colorways.